 In an Interview with Mónica Ponce de León, the current dean of Princeton University’s School of Architecture, she addressed systematic inequality in the profession of architecture and cited a statistic that in this profession, only 2% of architects are Black.

-When I entered Princeton’s Master of Architecture program in 2009, dean Stan Allen invited esteemed Black architect David Adjaye (the architect of Smithsonian National Museum of African American History and Culture) to teach advanced design studios for two semesters.
+When I entered Princeton’s Master of Architecture program in 2009, then dean Stan Allen invited esteemed Black architect David Adjaye (the designer of Smithsonian National Museum of African American History and Culture) to teach advanced design studios for two semesters.
 I applied to be in his studio as my first choice and was accepted.

 In his Princeton design studio, he took a nurturing perspective toward my concept of framing mundane views of the site with grand tectonic gestures.
 He understood that there was poetry in capturing and celebrating the everyday sights and encouraged me to always consider the human scale and experience of architecture as the driving force in making spaces and forms.